Linked List Operations

 B) Insertion:

 In a singly linked list the header points to the first node and the tail address will be null.
-When you create a new node, assign the previous node’s next address to the new node’s address and new node’s next address to null.
+When you create a new node, assign the previous node’s next address to the new node’s address and the new node’s next address to null.

-Doubly and circular linked lists work a similar way.
+Doubly and circular linked lists work in a similar way.
 The only difference addition is the node’s previous pointer.
 Once you add a new node to the list, follow the same steps above to assign the node’s next address.
 In addition to this, the new node’s previous address will have to be assigned to the old node’s address.

 C) Deletion:

 Given a linked list, deletion of the last node is fairly simple.
 The next pointer of the second last one needs to be updated to null.
 As the pointer is lost, that node will be the last node.
-However, if you are deleting a middle node then, you must traverse through the node and replace the previous node’s next address to the deleted node’s next address.
+However, if you are deleting a middle node then, you must traverse through the node and replace the previous node’s next address with the deleted node’s next address.

-A simple algorithm can be shown as below:
+A simple algorithm can be as shown below:

 CurrentNode = head